chr56/SeekArc/README.md

 SeekArc
 =======

+# What is this?

+This is a fork of kabouzeid/SeekArc from neild001/SeekArc, used for [Phonograph Plus](https://github.com/chr56/Phonograph_Plus)

 # What is a SeekArc?

 So what the heck is a SeekArc?
 Essentially it’s a SeekBar that has been wrapped around a circle.
 It acts like a SeekBar and generally has the same settings.
 You can even add a Listener to it as you would with a SeekBar.
 So if its in a circle why not call it a SeekCircle?
 The answer is that the SeekArc does have a few more setting than the SeekBar one of these is the sweepAngle, which means that the SeekArc doesn’t have to be drawn as a full circle, and can be drawn as a circle, semi-circle  or quarter arc or whatever you like.
 Supports min SDK 8.